KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

         Categorical marketingSegment;
         Table(Services) services;

-        // Selection of housewives under 50 who have used VOD at least 10 times.
+        // Selection of women under 50 that have used VOD at least 10 times.
-        // This complex selection criterion is written on several lines:
+        // This complex selection criterion is written on three conditions:
-        // - line 1: selection of customers < 50 years old
+        // - condition 1: selection of customers < 50 years old, AND
-        // - line 2: selection of women
+        // - condition 2: selection of women, AND
-        // - line 3: selection of services that are both
+        // - condition 3: selection of services that:
-        // -- VOD
+        //   - sub-condition 3-1: service is VOD, AND
-        // -- and with more than 10 uses
+        //   - sub-condition 3-2: have at least 10 uses
         Unused Numerical selectionVariable = And(
-            L(age,50),
-            EQc(sex,"F"),
+            L(age, 50),     // condition 1
+            EQc(sex, "F"),  // condition 2
+            // condition 3
             EQ(
-                TableCount(
-                    TableSelection(
+                TableCount(TableSelection(
                     services,
                     And(
-                            EQc(name,"VOD"),
+                        EQc(name, "VOD"),                    // sub-condition 3-1
-                            GE(TableCount(allServiceUsages), 10)
+                        GE(TableCount(allServiceUsages), 10) // sub-condition 3-2
                     )
-                    )
-                ),
+                )),
                 1
             )
+            // end of condition 3
         );
     };

     Dictionary Services (customer_id, service_id)
     {